UW-Quantum-Defect-Lab/qdl-utils-qdots/README.md

 The `qdlutils` package already has some base experiments provided in `qdlutils.experiemnts`, however these files are (in the current version), legacy code from `qt3utils`, and may consequently require modification.
+Applications need not be created in the `qdlutils` package itself as all hardware classes may be called from any location via standard imports.

 ## LICENSE